Is Your Child Living with Precocious Puberty?

 Early puberty can be emotionally and physically challenging for children and families.
 It often brings unexpected changes that may affect a child’s confidence and overall well-being.
 Parents may also feel concerned or uncertain about how to best support their child during this rapid stage of development.

-Revival Research Institute is conducting a clinical research study to evaluate the safety and effectiveness of an investigational treatment for children experiencing early puberty.
+Revival Research Institute is conducting a clinical trial to evaluate the safety and effectiveness of an investigational treatment for children experiencing early puberty.
+The study aims to explore whether this treatment could potentially slow down puberty, helping children grow at a healthier pace while supporting their overall well-being.

-Our team will ensure you fully understand your role in the study and what to expect throughout the process.
-You are encouraged to ask any questions before enrolling.
-Your participation helps advance future treatments for early puberty.
+Our team is committed to ensuring you fully understand your role in the study and what to expect throughout.
+Please don’t hesitate to ask questions before making your decision.
+Your involvement helps advance future treatment options for early puberty.

 Age